A new restaurant serving delectable sharing-style food on the shores of Khor Al Maqta.

 We enter into a restaurant space that is light and charming.
 Intricate tilework lines the floors while lush vegetation creeps out from the walls.
 Shelving is cleverly used to divide the large dining room into intimate spaces ideal for families and small gatherings.
 Each one contains a collection of antiques such as gramophones, typewriters, and sewing machines.

-The fit-out is spectacular and provides Mazaj Bab Al Bahr with an instant likability, further enhanced by the restaurants prime positing on the banks of Khor Al Maqta.
+The fit-out is spectacular and provides Mazaj Bab Al Bahr with an instant likability, further enhanced by the restaurant’s prime position on the banks of Khor Al Maqta.

 Mazaj Bab Al Bahr menu offers up the expected Turkish classics alongside exciting Mediterranean favourites.
 We’re quick to order a selection of hot and cold mezze, including Hummus Bil Tahini (AED 32), Moutabal (AED 32) and a delightfully fresh Beetroot and Goat Cheese Salad (AED 49).
 Competitively priced, the plating of the dishes is undoubtedly refined and the portions are more than generous.